Technical Committee (TC) Process (29 September 2011)

 - "Non-Standards Track Work Product" is a Work Product produced and approved by a TC in accordance with the TC Process which may be progressed to Committee Note as described in Section 3.
 Non-Standards Track Work Products are intended to be informative and explanatory in nature.
 They are not subject to the patent licensing and non-assertion obligations requirements of the OASIS IPR Policy.

 - "Normative Portion" shall have the meaning defined for such term by the OASIS IPR Policy.

-- "Normative Reference" means a reference in a specification to an external document or resource with which the implementer must comply, in order to comply with a Normative Portion of the specification.
+- "Normative Reference" means a reference in a Standards Track Work Product to an external document or resource with which the implementer must comply, in order to comply with a Normative Portion of the Work Product.